Diocese of Covington: 1915 to 1960

-To replace Maes, Pope Benedict XV in 1915 named Reverend Ferdinand Brossart as the next bishop of Covington.
+To replace Maes, Pope Benedict XV named Ferdinand Brossart as the next bishop of Covington in 1915.
 The Benedictine Sisters of Covington established Villa Madonna College for women in 1921 in Crestview Hills to prepare teachers for Catholic schools.
 It is today Thomas More University.
-Brossart resigned in 1923.
-Pope Pius XI appointed Reverend Francis Howard that same year as bishop of Covington.
+Brossart resigned as bishop of Covington in 1923.
+Pope Pius XI appointed Francis Howard from the Diocese of Columbus that same year as bishop of Covington.

-During his 20-year tenure, Brossart established a strong system of Catholic grade schools and high schools for the diocese.
+During his 20-year tenure, Howard established a strong system of Catholic grade schools and high schools for the diocese.
 Following the 1937 Ohio River flood that devastated areas of Kentucky, he opened all Catholic churches in Covington for relief purposes.
 In 1937, Pius XI elevated the Diocese of Louisville to a metropolitan archdiocese, designating the Diocese of Covington as one of its suffragans.
 Howard died in 1944.

-The next bishop of Covington was Monsignor William Mulloy of the Diocese of Fargo, named by Pope Pius XII in 1944.
+The next bishop of Covington was William Mulloy of the Diocese of Fargo, named by Pope Pius XII in 1944.
 In addition to rural issues, Mulloy was also dedicated to civil rights.
 Speaking to the Catholic Committee of the South in 1951, he declared that "racial justice is a moral question" and that Catholic leaders in the Southern United States "cannot remain silent," even at the expense of being labeled with "the opprobrious accusation of being 'anti-Southern."

 1960 to 2000

 After Molloy died in 1959, Pope John XXIII named Auxiliary Bishop Richard Ackerman of the Diocese of San Diego as the next bishop of Covington.
 He died in 1978.
 The next bishop of Covington was Auxiliary Bishop William Hughes of the Diocese of Youngstown, appointed by Pope John Paul II in 1979.

 In 1988, John Paul II erected the Diocese of Lexington, taking its territory from the Archdiocese of Louisville and the Diocese of Covington.
 This action established the present territory of the Diocese of Covington.
-During his tenure, Hughes was criticised for inviting pro-choice figures, such as US Representative Robert Drinan, S.J., and actress Marlo Thomas to speak at church-sponsored events, and for saying mass for gays and lesbians at Chicago in 1992.
-Hughes retired in 1995.
+During his tenure, Hughes was criticised for inviting pro-choice figures, such as US Representative Robert Drinan, S.J., and actress Marlo Thomas to speak at church-sponsored events.
+He also received criticism for celebrating mass for LGBT individuals at Chicago in 1992.
+Hughes retired as bishop of Covington in 1995.

-John Paul II in 1996 named Auxiliary Bishop Robert Muench from the Archdiocese of New Orleans as Hughes' replacement in Covington.
-In 2001, the pope selected Muench as the new bishop of the Diocese of Baton Rouge.
-The next bishop of Covington was Monsignor Roger Foys of the Diocese of Steubenville, named by John Paul II in 2002.
+John Paul II named Auxiliary Bishop Robert Muench from the Archdiocese of New Orleans as Hughes's replacement in Covington in 1996.
+In 2001, the pope selected Muench as bishop of the Diocese of Baton Rouge.
+The next bishop of Covington was Roger Foys of the Diocese of Steubenville, named by John Paul II in 2002.